thesavant42/decker/README.md

 To chat with models hosted locally on LM Studio over the RESTful APIs, using the T-Deck running Circuit Python 9.

-It's all about getting a working prototype, worry about the bells and whistles later.

-# Instructions to LLM Model
-Ask clarifying questions, never assume that you know what my answer would be.
-It never hurts to ask.

 ### T-Deck Hardware considerations:

   - Screen Dimensions: 320x240 pixels
-  - Display: eSPI TFT ST7789  (displayio installedc)
+  - Display: eSPI TFT ST7789  (displayio installed)
   - Keyboard Drivers: https://github.com/rgrizzell/CircuitPython_LILYGO_T-Deck (installed)
-  - Wifi: Handled by the RTOS, will be available for the application.
+  - Integrated i2s audio

 ### Configuration
-Configuration will be managed with a config file to centralize user-edited parameters.
+Configuration is managed with a config file to centralize user-edited parameters.
 The file can be updated via /slash commands while the app is running.

 ### Typing input bar

-When I turn on the device, it should load the script into a chat terminal interface.
+When I turn on the device, it will load the script into a chat terminal interface.
 At the bottom of the screen should be a text entry box, approimately 1 row high, the width of the screen.
 This will be the text input prompt, and wil have a ">" prompt indicating where the user can type.
 As the user types and the text input fulls, the oldest text should be adjusted so that the currently typed text remains visible.
 This is only for visual convenience, the entire message should still be sent when the user hits enter or clicks send.

 ### Status Bar